geotribu/website/content/articles/2021/2021-07-06_qgis_personnaliser_package_osgeo4w.md

 ├── apps
 │   ├── qgis-yourorganizationname
 │   │   ├── WMTS_scales.xml  -- some default scales (optional)
-│   │   ├── layout_checks.py  -- some layout checks (copyright, citations, etc..) (optional)
+│   │   ├── layout_checks.py  -- some layout checks (copyright, citations, etc.) (optional)
 │   │   ├── qgis-ltr-yourorganizationname.bat.template  -- .bat launcher template.
 This launcher will override the native qgis launchers after install
 │   │   ├── qgis_constrained_settings.py -- a nice utility to constraint some in place user settings
 │   │   ├── qgis_constrained_settings.yml -- the config file to decide which settings to constrain